Program overview

 Program structure

-The Honours Bachelor of Mental Health and Addiction program is designed to be completed in 8 semesters (4 years).
-The program is delivered in a hybrid format, combining both online and in-person learning experiences.
-This flexible delivery allows students to engage with course material in a way that best suits their learning style.
+The Honours Bachelor of Mental Health and Addiction program is designed to be completed in 8 semesters (4 years) of full-time study.
+The program is delivered in a flexible format, allowing students to choose between in-person and online learning options.
+This flexibility is particularly beneficial for those balancing other commitments.

 Key features of the program structure include: